ybinstock/angular-and-rails-part-two/README.md

 	git checkout two

-####4) Wrapping a 3rd party API in a factory
+####3) Create controllers and factory with dummy data and test

 **Exercise:**

 * Create `MovieController` and `MoviesController` and test with dummy $scope variable in corresponding pages.
-* Create a factory called 'YouTube' that has a function returning the string "Jaws".
+* Create a `YouTube` factory that has a function returning the string "Jaws".
 Use new factory in MoviesController to set your dummy scoped variable to the return value of the function.
 * Add a link to the bottom of the home page that goes to the movies page.

+Catch up:

+	git checkout three

 ####5) Make raffler app talk to "players api"